derfarctor/brute/README.md

 ## Options in brute_config.toml
 ### General settings:
 - **address_prefix** - This will tell brute the type of address you are looking for.
 If looking for a nano account, this should remain 'nano_'.
 If looking for a banano account, this should be set to 'ban_'.
-If you are using the ledger version of brute, this is purely cosmetic since the tool checks the ledger for public keys, not addresses.
+If you are using brute in Ledger mode, this is purely cosmetic since the tool checks the ledger for public keys, not addresses.

 - **stop_at_first** - This option can be toggled true/false.
 Tells brute whether or not to stop searching for opened accounts, once the first opened account has been found.